tanguyLC01/DL-Plant-Assignment/README.md

 ## Download Dataset

-You can find dataset of unaugmented leaf images at this adress : https://data.mendeley.com/datasets/tywbtsjrjv/1
+You can find dataset of unaugmented leaf images at this address : https://data.mendeley.com/datasets/tywbtsjrjv/1